moj-analytical-services/splink/docs/dev_guides/changing_splink/testing.md

 ### Backend-agnostic testing

 The majority of tests should be written using the backend-agnostic testing framework.
-This just provides some small tools which allow tests to be written in a backend-agnostic way, and can then by run against all available SQL backends (or a subset, if some are not appropriate).
+This just provides some small tools which allow tests to be written in a backend-independent way.
+This means the tests can then by run against _all_ available SQL backends (or a subset, if some lack _necessary_ features for the test).

 As an example, let's consider a test that will run on all dialects _except for `sqlite`_, and then break down the various parts to see what each is doing.